pcremades/setpadsize/README.md

 ## Description
 The `Set Pad Size` plugin is a KiCad action plugin that edits the pad size of all pads in the PCB to a unique size.
 The default value is 1.6mm.

-**Why?** When manufacturing and drilling PCBs by hand, it can happen that holes are drilled that are smaller than the holes in the original footprints.
-In this case, drilling leaves a small ring of PCB base material without copper around the hole.
-This will cause problems when soldering.
-Setting all holes to a minimum diameter will ensure that each hole is surrounded by copper.
+**Why?** When manufacturing PCBs by hand (whether trough chemical etching or CNC milling), it's important to guarantee that pads have enough area so that they are not completly removed during fabrication.
+A good Pad size for through hole components is 2mm diameter (for drilling hole from 0.5mm to 1mm).
+Most footprints have Pads with a diameter of 1.6mm or less.

 ## Installation